TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Implementation of

 The most basic approach for fitting limb-darkening coefficients is to sample them independently and find the best fit values, but this can allow unphysical values to be trialled with no penalty.
 This is an issue which was addressed by \citet{KippingLimbDarkening}, who imposed two conditions on limb-darkening profiles to ensure that they are physically allowed: \begin{enumerate} \item The intensity profile must be always positive, or

 \item The intensity profile must be monotonically decreasing from the centre to the edge of the stellar disk, meaning that

 \end{enumerate} \citet{KippingLimbDarkening} showed that by applying these conditions, it is possible to place constraints on allowed values of the LDCs for the two-parameter quadratic and square root laws.
 To improve the efficiency of sampling within this restricted space, rather than sampling the LDCs $\left\{u_0, u_1\right\}$, \citet{KippingLimbDarkening} instead reparameterises the laws in terms of the coefficients $\left\{p\left(u_0, u_1\right), q\left(u_0, u_1\right)\right\} \in \left[0, 1\right]$.
 This reparameterisation ensures a sampling efficiency of $100$~per~cent (i.e. all samples are within the physically allowed region), without the need for checking that sampled values of $u_0$ and $u_1$ follow the imposed constraints.
+An alternate way of parameterisation for the power-2 law coefficients has been discussed in \citet{Short_2019}.